algorithmiaio/dev-center/_pages/administration/admin-panel/constellation.md

 title: Constellation Distributed Serving
 ---

-<span style="color: #843fa1; font-size: 16pt;">NOTE: This feature (and its associated documentation) is currently in **beta** and requires a separate license and fee.
-To learn more and to get set up using Constellation with your Algorithmia installation, please contact your customer success manager.</span>
+This feature (and its associated documentation) is currently in **beta** and requires a separate license and fee.
+To learn more and to get set up using Constellation with your Algorithmia installation, please contact your customer success manager.
+{: .notice-enterprise}

+This feature is only available in Algorithmia Enterprise installations.
+{: .notice-enterprise}

 ## Table of Contents